WTC-Bat/Taskmaster/README.md

 Setting the timer interval in "process_class.py" to 0.1 may give more
 	accuracy than 1.0 (every second)

+Problem when a third program is added to config!?
+Could be my osx vm (memory)
+	could also be the writing of stdout and stderr

 ### TODO:
 	- Logging
 		- A bit more needed?
 And Check!